 - Complimentary for your use at the remote lodge in Lake Clark, there is: hot tub, kayaks, fishing gear with guide, internet access, beer and wine.

-* Single Supplement Cost: Single occupancy for all accommodations, except for 3 nights at the lodge in Lake Clark, is an additional: $ 625.00.
+* Single Supplement Cost: Single occupancy for 4 nights’ accommodations, (3 nights at the lodge in Lake Clark must be shared accommodations) is an additional: $ 625.00

-Because of the limited amount of cabins and short season the lodge in Lake Clark, it is necessary that participants share a cabin there.
-For those that wish to have their own cabin, the single supplement cost is an additional $2450.
-Please e-mail Jeff directly if you’d like to choose this option as there is very limited availability.
-We will pair up likely travelers together for the double occupancy at the lodge in Lake Clark.
+Because of the limited number of cabins and short season the lodge in Lake Clark, it is necessary that participants share a cabin there.
+We will pair up likely travelers together for the double occupancy in separate beds at the lodge in Lake Clark.

 FYI—During this trip sunrise is approximately 7:30 am with sunset approximately 8:15 pm

 Breakfast at hotel… Our first stop is a short drive up to the Chugach Mountains above Anchorage where we will find fall color landscapes and perhaps moose during the fall rut.
 After lunch we drive North towards our evening destination along the Glenn Highway stopping often for fall landscapes, potential wildlife and whatever interests us, including views of the Matanuska Glacier surrounded by fall color.
-We stay at a lodge nestled between the Talkeetna and Chugach Mountain ranges in private, well appointed cabins.
+We will arrive early evening at our lodge nestled between the Talkeetna and Chugach Mountain ranges in private, well appointed cabins.
 The evening is spent with a second classroom workshop on Northern Lights and Night-Sky photography and slide show.
 Evening photography in the area.
-There is a good potential of seeing the Northern Lights —weather permitting.
+There is a potential of seeing the aurora borealis (Northern Lights) —weather & solar activity permitting.

-Day 3 begins with an early-risers (6:30 am for those who want to) photo shoot a short drive from the lodge, followed by 8 am breakfast.
-Late morning we are off to photograph more fall landscapes along the Glenn Highway and the Hatcher Pass area for stream and mountain photos.
-Many photo opportunities are here including sighting moose on the final miles before our next destination at a scenic lodge in the Knik River valley.
+Day 3 begins with an early-risers (6:00 am for those who want to) sunrise fall colors landscape photo shoot a short drive from the lodge, followed by breakfast.
+Noon we are off to photograph more fall landscapes along the Glenn Highway and the Hatcher Pass area for stream and mountain landscape photos.
 A picnic lunch will be had along the way at a convenient time.
-Evening is spent with a classroom critique session.
-We will dine at a local restaurant.
+We stay in a well-appointed bed and breakfast home in the Palmer area this night and we will dine at a local restaurant.
+In the evening, we will drive to new landscape areas.
 More potential of seeing and photographing the Northern Lights and night sky.

-After breakfast we take off in helicopters for a 15 minute flight directly over Knik Glacier and on to the ice-berg choked shores of Inner Lake George with Colony Glacier and the Chugach mountains as a background.
+After an early breakfast at our B&B we drive 20 minutes and take off in helicopters for a 15-minute flight directly over a 16-mile (25 km) glacier and on to the ice-berg choked shores of a glacier formed lake with the snow-capped Chugach mountains as a background.
 If conditions permit, the doors of the helicopter will be off for the flight in for better aerial images.
-After landing, the helicopters will depart and we have the area to ourselves for 5 hours of Glacier, lake and iceberg landscape and wildflower photography.
+After landing, the helicopters will depart and we have the area to ourselves for 5 hours of Glacier, lake and iceberg landscape and fall color photography.
 We have a picnic lunch here and are picked up in the early afternoon.
-From here we drive to our hotel in Anchorage and dinner.
-After dinner you are on your own in Anchorage.
+From here we drive back to our hotel in Anchorage and dinner with a photo viewing session of participant’s images.

 Breakfast at the hotel.
 Pickup at 7:30 am and transport to air taxi at Lake Hood Seaplane Base.
 Fly in a floatplane for a one-hour flight to our home for the next 3 nights, an exclusive, private lodge in Lake Clark National Park.
 Weather permitting, there is much opportunity on the flight for aerial photography.
 Arrive at the lodge in the late morning.
 After introductions to the staff and an orientation to the lodge grounds and cabin, head out to find and photograph bears.
 There will be two participants in one motor boat with a guide.
 The bears here are found in various locations around the 9-mile, glacier-fed lake and at both the inlet and outlet rivers.
 Our guides will find the bears for us.
 The real uniqueness of this location is the SPECTACULAR scenery the bears are in AND the ideal way in which we can both travel in the safety of the small boats with the bears as they move around the area and that we can relocate quickly to find more bears in different locations.
 We are not stuck photographing just one bear or set of bears.
 And these bears are CLOSE to us.